derekfrye/rusty-golf/docs/README.md

 ```

 ## Debugging
-If you create a `.env` file in the *root* of this project, it's a great way to do debugging (vscode debugging works great).
+If you create a `.env` file in the *root* of this project[^1], it's a great way to do debugging (vscode debugging works great).
 Just note, there's a `.dockerignore` which will exclude it from being built into a container.
 Update the `<values>` below based on your specific environment.
 ```text
 DB_USER=<string>
 DB_PASSWORD=<string>